Thumbnail

 Main Window - Custom Haar Tracking

 Unless you have experience with computer vision, ignore this tracking type.
-In brief, this tracking type is used for computer vision specialists who generate HAAR Cascades.
+In brief, this tracking type is used for computer vision specialists who generate HAAR Cascades in OpenCV-compatible v1 Haar XML files.
+Ensure the XML haar files are the v1 (first version) of the OpenCV Haar format or you will get an error when attempting to load a newer haar XML file.
 This is very CPU intensive and will most likely bring a slower computer to a halt.
 If the input cascade is not optimized, it will greatly affect framerate processing performance.
-Leave this option to the experts :)
+Documenting this tracking type and generating HAAR v1 OpenCV-compatible XML files is out of the scope of this document.

 1. Detection Box